Add color and pizzazz to gardens with flowering plants

 These beauties will thrive in a variety of growing conditions, and they will bring color and delight to your garden.

-‘Manhattan Lights’ sends up massive torches of grape-purple and baby-chick-yellow blooms which attract hummingbirds—and plenty of human attention as well.
+‘Gladiator’ sends up massive torches of warm-orange and lemon-yellow blooms which attract hummingbirds—and plenty of human attention as well.
 The flower petals develop from the bottom up, so the maturing flower spikes are topped with immature lime green petals.
-With its dramatic contrast and bold colors, there are few things that shine brighter in the garden than Manhattan Lights!
+With its dramatic contrast and bold colors, there are few things that shine brighter in the garden than this gorgeous Lupine!

 2018 Perennial Plant of the Year